veltman/learninglunches/datawrangling/README.md

 ## Some common newsroom use cases ##

-* Turn XML and JSON into something more table-like you can analyze.
+* **Turn complicated data into a table**, or something more table-like.
 XML and JSON are wonderful, flexible formats for representing all kinds of data.
 But complex, nested data is often more challenging to analyze, especially in the exploratory phases of a project.
 If you have five-levels-deep XML full of information you don't need, code is a great way to go through (a.k.a. "traverse" or "parse") nested data and pull out the few choice bits you care about.

-* Loop through a bunch of records and clean them.
+* **Loop through a bunch of records and clean them**.
 Maybe you need to pull out the text, but take out certain punctuation and the word "the".
 Maybe you need to extract the ZIP code from a big generic address field.
 Maybe you need to figure out what kinds of values are in a list, and fold the weird ones into other values.

-* Loop through a bunch of records and normalize some values.
+* **Loop through a bunch of records and normalize some values**.
 Maybe you need to adjust numbers for inflation.
 Maybe you need to turn latitudes/longitudes expressed with degree symbols into decimal numbers.
 Maybe you need to do different things to different rows, depending on some value.

-* Get distinct values, ranges, and averages at a glance.
+* **Get distinct values, ranges, and averages at a glance**.
 Are all 50 states represented?
 Are there MORE than 50 states represented?
 What's the earliest date in the table of school records for private schools in a specific county with average SAT scores between 1300 and 1500?

-* Take a few different tables, or and combine them somehow,  You have a table of senators, and a table of votes, and a table of bills, and you're looking for a particular voting pattern, by senator.
+* **Do something with relationships between multiple tables**.
+Maybe you have a table of senators, and a table of votes, and a table of bills, and you're looking for a particular voting pattern, by senator.

 ## A note on the "right way" to do this stuff ##